hmans/flutterby-website/site/docs/02-advanced-topics/10-how-flutterby-works.html.md

 A high-level overview of how Flutterby works internally.
 </div>

-Everything Flutterby does revolves around the **site tree**, a graph of Ruby objects that is generated at startup time.
+Everything Flutterby does revolves around the **site tree**, a graph of Ruby objects (called **nodes**) that is generated at startup time.
 This is the typical lifecycle of a Flutterby application:

 1. **Import:** Flutterby crawls through the source directory of your project and builds the **site tree** from the files it encounters.
 Each file is represented as a **node** that has access to the file's contents as well as its metadata.